gcallah/Rationalism/sorcery/Sorcery.md

 accomplishment, and thus feel entitled to those who have not been equally gifted.
-Tellingly, Hodges himself does not recommend this change of heart, but instead recommends a *new* form of word magic: simply asserting that a disability is not really a disability; just assert, he says, that there is "nothing wrong" with being mentally retarded.
+Tellingly, Hodges himself does not recommend this change of heart, but instead recommends a *new* form of word magic: simply asserting that a disability is not really a disability; just insist, he says, that there is "nothing wrong" with being mentally retarded.
 This "solution" is just as nonsensical as trying to jump off the "euphemism treadmill" by continually changing words: of course, there is *something* wrong with someone who has an "intellectual